rcpch/digital-growth-charts-server/docs/integrator/client-specification.md

+---
+title: Client Specification
+reviewers: Dr Marcus Baw, Dr Simon Chapman
+---
 # Client Specification

 ## Background

+!!! warning
     **A requirement of the licence for the API is that any charts rendered must meet these standards as agreed by the digital growth chart project board.
-A large amount of documentation has been produced to guide the design and rendering of UK growth charts.**
+A large amount of documentation has been produced to guide the clinically safe design and rendering of UK growth charts.**

 The UK growth charts are made up of 4 datasets taken from 2 growth references (see clinical documentation for more detail).